 Of course, you want the best for your feline friend!
 If your cat has been diagnosed with gastrointestinal cancer (also known as bowel cancer, or colon cancer), your vet may recommend surgery, chemotherapy, or both, depending on your pet’s unique circumstances.

 No matter what treatment options you’re given though, many pet parents look for additional options of treatment too.
-Here at HomeoAnimal, we want to make sure your pet has the best treatment available, too!
-That’s why we want to introduce you to a completely safe and natural treatment, PIPTOPET.
+Here at HomeoAnimal, we want to make sure your pet has the best natural product available, too!
+That’s why we want to introduce you to the natural product PIPTOPET.

-PIPTOPET has been specially created to help reduce chances of reoccurrence, while boosting your pet’s immune system to fight the disease.
-You will also be relieved to know that it is safe to be used on its own or with other conventional treatments too!
+PIPTOPET has been specially created for pets who are fighting cancer.
+It help boost your pet’s immune system.
+A good immune system can help your cat in his fight against the disease.
+You will also be relieved to know that it can be used on its own or with other conventional treatments too!

 We are always here to answer your questions, offer advice, and listen to your concerns!
 Don’t hesitate to reach out by phone, email, or instant message.